hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/messages/commands.md

 Absolute or relative path to the package.xml file containing the profiles to retrieve from the org.

-# flags.metadata-root-folder.summary
+# flags.source-dir.summary

-Absolute or relative path to the root folder of the Salesforce DX project where the profiles are stored.
+Absolute or relative path to the root folder of the metadata within the Salesforce DX project (for example, 'force-app').
 Defaults to the path specified in the sfdx-project.json manifest file when run inside an SFDX project.

 # flags.config-path.summary